of graduate employers say relevant experience is essential to getting a job with them

 • Enhanced IT facilities

-Formerly a print works, this historic art deco building will become the home of our new Engineering and Sustainable Construction Centre.
+Formerly a print works, this historic art deco building will become the home of our Centre for Sustainable Construction.

 Topics you will study: